Measuring Agents in Production: Supplementary Results and Analysis

-We asked participants to rank the major categories of challenges they encounter during the development or operation of Agentic AI systems.
+Like any emerging system, building agentic systems is not immune to challenges.
+We asked survey participants to rank the major categories of challenges they encounter during the development or operation of Agentic AI systems.
 Table~\ref{tab:challenge_categories} provides detailed descriptions of each challenge category identified in the survey, outlining the main technical and organizational issues practitioners reported when building Agentic AI systems.
 The five categories and their detailed definitions are provided in Table~\ref{tab:challenge_categories}.
 Figure~\ref{fig:challenge_summary_rank_unfiltered} illustrates how frequently each challenge category was assigned a given rank.
-For example, `{Core Technical Performance}' was ranked as the most significant challenge (\#1) by 16 respondents, by far more than any other category, indicating it remains the dominant source of difficulty in current Agentic AI system development. `{Core Technical Performance}' encompasses a wide range of issues, including robustness, reliability, scalability, latency, and resource constraints.
+For example, `{Core Technical Performance}' was ranked as the most significant challenge (\#1) by 37.9\% of respondents, by far more than any other category, indicating it remains the dominant source of difficulty in current Agentic AI system development. `{Core Technical Performance}' encompasses a wide range of issues, including robustness, reliability, scalability, latency, and resource constraints.
 Its prevalence suggests that much of the community’s current effort is devoted to ensuring that systems perform consistently and dependably under real-world conditions.
-Following closely were `{Data and Model Integrity}' and `{System Integration and Validation}', both of which were reported as persistent sources of friction when transitioning systems from research prototypes to production environments.
-In contrast, {`Transparency and Governance'} and {Compliance and User Trust} were ranked as lower-priority concerns.
-As shown in Figure~\ref{fig:challenge_summary_rank_unfiltered}, `Transparency and Governance' was most frequently placed in the fifth position (14 occurrences), indicating that while practitioners recognize its long-term importance, it is not yet perceived as a primary bottleneck in current development cycles.
+Following closely as shown in Figure~\ref{fig:challenge_ranks_unfiltered} `{Data and Model Integrity}' and `{System Integration and Validation}' were reported as second-ranked persistent sources of friction when transitioning systems from research prototypes to production environments.
+In contrast, {`Transparency and Governance'} and {Compliance and User Trust} were ranked as lower-priority concerns, indicating that while practitioners recognize its long-term importance, it is not yet perceived as a primary bottleneck in current development cycles.